vtlanglois/Exercise-06c-Dialogue/README.md

 Exercise for MSCH-C220, 16 November 2021

+A demonstration of this exercise is available at [https://youtu.be/3Bwh4tfpM9k](https://youtu.be/3Bwh4tfpM9k)

 This exercise is an opportunity for you to experiment with an open source Godot Dialogue add-on called Dialogic.
 Dialogic has [been relatively recently released](https://dialogic.coppolaemilio.com/)—is it currently at release 1.3.
 It is still a little buggy around the edges, but it is a powerful system for creating and introducing dialogue systems into your games.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-06c-Dialogue. *Edit the LICENSE and replace BL-MSCH-C220-F21 with your full name.* Commit your changes.